Applying for Financial Aid

 What if I receive federal or state grants?

 Federal and state grants are applied to your demonstrated financial need before institutional need-based grant funding.
-If you become eligible for federal or state grant funding after receiving your financial aid award from Lafayette College, the College-funded grant portion of your award will be adjusted accordingly.
+If you receive federal and/or state grant funding after receiving your financial aid award from Lafayette College, the institutional grant portion of your award will be replaced with the federal and/or state grant.
 Read more about the grant policies.

 Scholarships